petrinichav/searchAddress/README.md

 # searchAddress
-Search address controller bases on Google Places SDK
+Search address bases on Google Places SDK

 SearchAddress is part of Curb Driver app